paulrobertlloyd/paulrobertlloyd-v4/src/articles/2022/12/indiekit/index.md

 Finally, while I’ve designed Indiekit with static site generators in mind, I’d like to investigate integrating with database-driven content management systems like [WordPress][23] and other publishing tools like [Kirby][24] (sounds like a good idea for an IndieWebCamp hack project).

 There’s [a rough roadmap][7] if you’re interested.
-I’m hoping some features may come sooner if I’m able to build a community around Indiekit and others contribute to the project.
+I’m hoping some features may come sooner if I’m able to build a community around Indiekit and have others contribute to the project.
 I’d also love to work with a content designer to improve the messaging around the project, review the documentation and refine the microcopy within the application.

 To that end, I’ve set up [a sponsorship programme to fund Indiekit’s continued development][25].
 I have no idea if people will be interested in this, but I know I’d have happily contributed to such a thing 5 years ago – if only in begrudging appreciation that it would mean not needing to become a programmer.